 How often should I service my generator?

-Every 6-12 months OR after an extended power outage.
+Every six to 12 months or after an extended power outage.

 How often should I turn on my generator?

-Most generators automatically run a test for a few minutes, running a full diagnostic on themselves, if there’s anything wrong with the unit, it will let you know.
-If there’s other issues, a warning light will turn on the unit.
+Most generators automatically run a test for a few minutes, running a full diagnostic on themselves.
+If there’s anything wrong with the unit, it will let you know.
+If there are other issues, a warning light will turn on.